Burtannia/ShardsSoundPack/README.md

 1) Make changes
     - Sound files should be in `mp3` or `ogg` format.
     - Sound files must be stored in the `sound` directory.
+    - Sounds will appear in game with the same name as their file but without the extension (e.g. `Beware of Yeti.ogg` will become `Beware of Yeti`).
 2) If changes have modified the `sound` directory in *any* way then run the `MakeAddon` executable to generate the `main.lua` file.
 *Note that you may need to recompile the executable depending on your OS.*
 3) Update `ChangeLog.md` according the versioning policy below.